Can You Die From Chronic Insomnia? What You Need to Know

 Anyone who’s ever experienced chronic insomnia knows how hellish it can be.
 The more you can’t sleep, the more you worry about not sleeping, and the worse it gets.
 It’s a vicious cycle.
 Your mind refuses to shut down, and after a while, you rarely even feel sleepy anymore, just manic.

-But there is some good news about insomnia: It won’t kill you.
-In fact, there is no scientific evidence that chronic insomnia causes any negative health outcomes at all.
+But there's some good news about insomnia: It won’t kill you.
+In fact, there's no scientific evidence that chronic insomnia causes any negative health outcomes at all.
 (Hard to believe I know.)

 Does that mean that insomnia doesn’t have the potential to seriously impact the quality of one’s life?
 Absolutely not.
 I know how profoundly challenging it is to go through life in a haze of brain fog and sleep deprivation.